jmmastey/slack_message/README.md

 end
 ```

-This will stop API calls for posting messages, and will allow you access to
+This will prevent API calls from leaking in your tests, and will allow you
-some custom matchers:
+access to some custom matchers:

 ```ruby
 expect {